I may get paid commission for purchases made after clicking a link in this post.

 To start with you need an attractive blog with a well targeted and engaged audience.
 So, initially, you will need to work on building up your blog with great posts and growing your readership.
 You will also need to work hard on your social media following and engagement as this is often a very important metric for brands.

 You will also need to get good at negotiating.
-If you want to make good money, always try and negotiate a good fee for every sponsored post you do and if the brand does not have sufficient budget, be prepared to walk away and use your time to do activities (such as working on SEO or your social media engagement, or directly pitching brands) that will be more lucrative in the long term.
+If you want to make good money, always try and negotiate a good fee for every sponsored post you do… And if the brand does not have sufficient budget, be prepared to walk away and use your time to do activities (such as working on your SEO or directly pitching brands) that will be more lucrative in the long term.

-If you want to make serious money, join networks and also pitch brands directly.
-Don’t wait for opportunities to land in your inbox.
+If you want to make serious money, don’t wait for opportunities to land in your inbox, get out there and make them happen!

 And when you do get asked to do sponsored posts, ensure you are clear on what is required, complete the brief to the required standard (ideally always try to over deliver) and before the deadline, and invoice the brand promptly.
 Brands will remember bloggers who are easy and professional to work with and you are likely to get more work from them in the future.
 Also, PRs and Brand Managers move around.
 If you are known as polite and easy to work with, you will be remembered, and this may lead to further opportunities with different brands in the future.

 Find out more…